Sofia Stevi and Barbara Casavecchia in conversation

 July 13, 2022 – Monaco

-In the frame of Sofia Stevi’s exhibition song without an ending, (April 14–July 22, 2022), the exhibition space of the Società delle Api in Monaco, Le Quai, will host a conversation between writer and curator Barbara Casavecchia and Sofia Stevi, They spoke to me without words.
+In the frame of Sofia Stevi’s exhibition song without an ending, (April 14–July 22, 2022), the exhibition space of the Società delle Api in Monaco, Le Quai, hosted a conversation between writer and curator Barbara Casavecchia and Sofia Stevi, They spoke to me without words.

 The original title for this conversation, “Mi hanno parlato senza parole” (They spoke to me without words), is a quotation from a recent book by Italian poet Chandra Candiani: Questo immenso non sapere.
 Conversazioni con alberi, animali e il cuore umano (This immense not-knowing.
 Conversations with trees, animals, and the human heart).
 In response to Ben Eastham’s text accompanying the exhibition, the conversation intends to reflect on the multiple poetic conversations that Sofia Stevi shares with nature through her own world of symbols and archetypes.
 As Candiani writes in the book, we ought to relearn “the practice of wonder (…), that heals even the most wounded heart of the earth.”